 Is my termination or severance package fair?

-Employment lawyers are negotiators first, and litigators second.
+In employment law, lawyers are negotiators first, and litigators second.
 This is because the vast majority of employment cases taken on by employment law firms are settled long before trial.
-In many ways, everything that happens before a trial is part of the negotiation process.
+In many ways, everything that happens before a trial is part of the negotiation process for your workplace rights.
 Below are some helpful things to keep in mind about employment settlements and how they take shape.

 Is the Amount Reasonable?